Building RBAC in Go

 , an action

-indicating whether the user has permission to perform the action on the asset.
+indicating whether the user has permission to perform the action on the resource.

 function is used to map HTTP methods to actions: